circlefin/malachite/specs/consensus/README.md

 However, while proposals carry a (full) proposed value `v`, with variable size, votes only carry a (fixed-size and small) unique identifier `id(v)` of the proposed value, or the special value `nil` (which means "no value").

+Moreover, the analysis of the [pseudo-code][pseudo-code] reveals that, while the reception of a proposal is considered by itself an event that may trigger a state transition, the reception of a _single_ vote message does not by itself trigger any state transition.
+The main reason for that is the fact that up to `f` processes are assumed to be Byzantine, which by definition can produce arbitrary vote messages.
+As a result, no information produced by a single, or by a set with at most `f` processes can be considered legit and should not drive the operation of correct processes.

+#### Voting power

+Up to this point, this document is aligned with the pseudo-code and has the following failure assumptions:

+1. The algorithm tolerates `f` Byzantine-faulty processes, which may behave arbitrarily;
+2. The algorithm requires that less than one third of the processes are Byzantine.
+So, if `n` is the total number of processes, the algorithm assumes `f < n/3`.
+In fact, the algorithm considers a set of `n = 3f + 1` processes.

+These are built from the common assumption that processes are homogeneous, in the sense that the vote of any process counts the same: one process, one vote.
+In other words, all processes have the same voting power.

+Tendermint was designed to support the operation of blockchains that adopt the Proof-of-Stake (PoS) strategy.
+In this strategy, processes are assumed to stake (deposit) some amount to be active actors in the blockchain and to have a voting power that is proportional to the staked amount.
+In other words, when adopting the PoS framework, processes are assumed to have distinct voting powers.
+The failures assumptions are thus updated as follows:

+1. Each process `p` owns or has an associated voting power `p.power > 0`;
+2. The system is composed by a set of process whose aggregated or total voting power is `n`;
+3. The maximum voting power owned by or associated to Byzantine validators is assumed to be `f < n/3`.

+This means, in particular, that when `f + 1` is used in the pseudo-code, it must be considered a set of processes whose aggregated voting power is strictly higher than `f`, namely strictly higher than `1/3` of the processes' total voting power `n`.
+This means that, among the considered processes, **at least one process is correct**.

+Analogously, when `2f + 1` is used in the pseudo-code, this should be interpreted as a set of processes in which the aggregated voting power of correct processes in the set is strictly higher than the aggregated voting power of (potentially) Byzantine processes in the set.
+In other words, **the majority of the processes is correct**.

 #### Byzantine Voters